dozer55/slidetimer/README.md

 * Should load in your browser at http://localhost:3000
 * Click the logo to bring up the config options
 * Set a time
-* Click "Start Timer" button
+* Click "Start Break" button - the config options should auto-hide
-* Click the logo to hide the config
+* To stop, click the logo to bring up the config options, set time to 0 and click "Start Break" button
 * Make full screen in your browser of choice